-- 19. (1) Goods or services above a transaction value of R200 000 (VAT included) and long term contracts may only be procured through a competitive bidding process, subject to paragraph 11(2) of this Policy. - (2) No requirement for goods or services above an estimated transaction value of R200 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.
+- 19. The procedure for the procurement of goods or services through competitive bidding, is as follows: - (a) goods or services above a transaction value of R300 000 (VAT included), may be procured by the municipality or municipal entity only through a competitive bidding process, subject to regulation 11(2); and - (b) No requirement for goods or services above an estimated transaction value of R300 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.".